Certainty Equivalent Calculation

 Custom-built utility function in the visual editor after several drag-and-move adjustments, ready to be used in the certainty equivalent decision tree.

-Then click proceed.
-You will be asked if you want to add another criterion.
-Just answer "No" and then, you will be taken to the Decision Tree start page.
+Now click Proceed.
+The software asks if you want to add another criterion.
+Answer "No", and it takes you to the Decision Tree start page.

 Decision tree start page after the objective was configured, with the 'Decision Node' button highlighted to begin the root of the tree.